trbutler/virtualmin-tools/README.md

 - Restart Apache using `systemctl restart apache2`.

-- Build the NGINX proxy configuration for all sites using `syncNginxProxy.pl -a`.
+- Build the NGINX proxy configuration for all sites using `syncNginxProxy -a`.

 - Start NGINX using `systemctl start nginx`.